Skip to main content

 Loss When Cutting Slabs

-Lapidary rough that may appear to be be desirable as rough may be completely useless once it is cut into slabs due to undesirable characteristics such as pitting, soft pockets, or poor colors or patterns.
+The apparent desirability of lapidary rough may be misleading, as it may prove to be worthless once cut into slabs due to flaws like pitting, soft pockets, or poor colors or patterns.

 Our Latest Slabs & Rough